usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

 the augmented images.

-Recently while working on an image detection problem I wrote some code to rotate YOLO mark labels to create new images.
+Recently while working on an image detection problem I wrote some code to rotate YOLO mark labels along with the images.

-YOLO mark is GUI for drawing bounding boxes of objects in images for YOLO v3 and v2 training.
-I can use Yolo mark to draw bounding box around planes in this pictures.
+YOLO mark is a GUI for drawing bounding boxes of objects in images for YOLOv3 and YOLOv2 training.
+I can use Yolo mark to draw bounding boxes around the planes:

 ![_config.yml]({{ site.baseurl }}/images/rotate_yolo_bbox/airplane_bbox_original.jpg)
 *Airplanes*

-Now I would like to rotate the image and the bounding boxes I generated using the Yolo_mark tool.
+In this tutorial I will cover the method to rotate the image and the bounding boxes generated using the Yolo_mark tool.

 ### How Does Yolo_mark Format Work?